Nikhil012N/markdown-editor/README.md

 * **App.js**: The main component that manages the state and renders the core layout.
 * **NoteList.js**: The sidebar containing the list of notes, their search, and delete functionalities.
 * **ErrorBoundary.js**: A component to catch and display errors in a clean manner.
+* **Electron Files**: Contains Electron-specific files for building and packaging the desktop app.

 Security Features
 -----------------